Jacob Bernard-Docker: Collegiate

 Bernard-Docker played with the North Dakota Fighting Hawks from 2018 to 2021 while majoring in kinesiology.
 When speaking of his decision to go through the NCAA, Bernard-Docker said, "[t]he reputation of North Dakota moving guys on is a big factor in my decision, but the coaching staff was probably the biggest and their professionalism and knowledge of the game."
-Through his first 13 collegiate games, Bernard-Docker tallied nine points, including a 3-game point streak, to tie for the team scoring leader.
-As such, he received the NCHC Defenseman of the Week for the ending on November 26.
+Through his first 13 collegiate games, Bernard-Docker tallied nine points, including a three-game point streak, to tie for the team scoring leader.
+As such, he received the National Collegiate Hockey Conference (NCHC) Defenseman of the Week award for the period ending on November 26.
 As the season continued, Bernard-Docker was again named the NCHC Defenseman of the Week for the week ending on January 14 after he helped the Fighting Hawks sweep Colorado College.
-He was invited to participate in Team Canada's selection camp ahead of the 2019 World Junior Ice Hockey Championships but was cut before the final roster was finalized.
 Bernard-Docker finished his season with five goals and added 12 assists for 17 points.
-He was also named an AHCA Krampade Division I All American Scholar for having earned at least a 3.6 grade-point average during each semester of the 2018–19 academic year.
+He was also named an AHCA Krampade Division I All-American Scholar for having earned at least a 3.6 grade-point average during each semester of the 2018–19 academic year.

 Following his freshman season, Bernard-Docker improved offensively and tallied three goals and 11 assists through his first 17 games of the 2019–20 season.
 On October 12, he became the first Fighting Hawks player to record four points in a single game since Tucker Poolman in 2017.
-As a result of his improved play, Bernard-Docker was selected to participate with Team Canada at the 2020 World Junior Ice Hockey Championships.
-Upon returning from Team Canada, he recorded his first career multi-goal game in the season finale at Omaha and finished the season with seven goals and 18 assists for 25 points through 32 games.
+He recorded his first career multi-goal game in the season finale at Omaha and finished the season with seven goals and 18 assists for 25 points through 32 games.
 Bernard-Docker was also named an NCHC Distinguished Scholar-Athlete and a member of the NCHC All-Academic Team.
+However, the NCHC's postseason was cancelled due to the COVID-19 pandemic.

 Once collegiate hockey resumed in November 2020, Bernard-Docker was named an assistant captain for the Fighting Hawks alongside Mark Senden and Jasper Weatherby.
 He was also chosen for the 2020 NCHC Preseason All-Conference Team.
 In their season opener, Bernard-Docker and teammate Weatherby knelt during the national anthem.
+He finished the season with three goals and 18 points in 27 games.